 Despite all that, online fashion shopping does have challenges.

+Plus, there’s lots of choice in online fashion shopping.
+Lots of competition.
+Product review lists over 1,100 clothing stores.
+And that’s just Australia.
+It doesn’t include overseas stores that ship to Australia or any smaller pop-up stores.
 With e-Commerce models like Print on Demand and drop shipping, it’s easy for anyone to set up their own online fashion shopping business.
-You need a strong point of difference to stand out.
+You need a point of difference to stand out.

-With those challenges in mind, let’s go check out some online fashion shops.
+With those challenges in mind, let’s go do some online fashion shopping.

 The Iconic - Pure Player

 With most sites, first impressions count.
 That’s especially true for fashion sites, given what they sell.
-If the style of the website doesn’t grab you immediately, how’s the style of their fashion going to work?
+If the website style doesn’t grab you immediately, you wonder how the fashion style will work.

 The Iconic home page